xGrizabellax/regex-tutorial-of-the-highest-caliber/gist-template.md

 ### Quantifiers
 Quantifiers set the limits of the string that your regex search matches:
-\* - matches a pattern 0 or more times
+\* - matches a pattern 0 or more times,
-\+ - matches a pattern 1 or more times
+\+ - matches a pattern 1 or more times,
+? - matches a pattern zero or one time,
+##### Curly Brackets:
+Curly brackets have three possible ways to match a pattern:
+{n} - matches

 ### Grouping Constructs
 Uses (()) to section off portions of a regex search.
 Each section is known as a subexpression.
 Unlike bracket expresisons, subexpressions look for an EXACT match.
 Each subexpression is split up with a colon (:) in between them.